Nationalism: Poland

 The Piast concept stood in opposition to the "Jagiellon Concept," which allowed for multi-ethnicism and Polish rule over numerous minority groups such as those in the Kresy.
 The Jagiellon Concept was the official policy of the government in the 1920s and 1930s.
 Soviet dictator Josef Stalin at Tehran in 1943 rejected the Jagiellon Concept because it involved Polish rule over Ukrainians and Belarusians.
 He instead endorsed the Piast Concept, which justified a massive shift of Poland's frontiers to the west.
 After 1945 the Soviet-back puppet communist regime wholeheartedly adopted the Piast Concept, making it the centerpiece of their claim to be the "true inheritors of Polish nationalism".
 After all the killings, including Nazi German occupation, terror in Poland and population transfers during and after the war, the nation was officially declared as 99% ethnically Polish.

-In current Polish politics, Polish nationalism is most openly represented by parties linked in the Liberty and Independence Confederation coalition.
-As of 2020 the Confederation, composed of several smaller parties, had 11 deputies (under 7%) in the Sejm.

-Bulgaria

-Bulgarian modern nationalism emerged under Ottoman rule in the late 18th and early 19th century, under the influence of western ideas such as liberalism and nationalism, which trickled into the country after the French Revolution.

-The Bulgarian national revival started with the work of Saint Paisius of Hilendar, who opposed Greek domination of Bulgaria's culture and religion.
-His work Istoriya Slavyanobolgarskaya ("History of the Slav-Bulgarians"), which appeared in 1762, was the first work of Bulgarian historiography.
-It is considered Paisius' greatest work and one of the greatest pieces of Bulgarian literature.
-In it, Paisius interpreted Bulgarian medieval history with the goal of reviving the spirit of his nation.

-His successor was Saint Sophronius of Vratsa, who started the struggle for an independent Bulgarian church.
-An autonomous Bulgarian Exarchate was established in 1870/1872 for the Bulgarian diocese wherein at least two-thirds of Orthodox Christians were willing to join it.

-In 1869 the Internal Revolutionary Organization was initiated.

-The April Uprising of 1876 indirectly resulted in the re-establishment of Bulgaria in 1878.